sumsaw/Anomaly_Detection-/README.md

 - Was able to gain knowlege on Isolation forest ,Gaussian Mixture and was also able to quantify it <br>

 # Final Submission
-- I recommend for Isolation forest out the two method tried for better score and ease of training <br>
+- I recommend Isolation forest model out the two method tried for better score and ease of training <br>

 # Additional Improvements
 - We can try one class SVM and DBSCAM method to explore more